yhanaalvarez29/CassidySpectra/README.md

 ### Command Structure

-A command in CassidyRedux is typically defined in a JavaScript file with the following structure:
+A command in CassidySpectra is typically defined in a JavaScript file with the following structure:

 ```javascript
 export const meta = {